 Chapter 3.1 makes reference to the number of growing cycles.
-In some cases it may be necessary to clarify what is meant by a growing cycle.
-In the case of fruit species, additional standard wording has been developed (see ASW 3).
+In some cases it may be necessary to clarify what is meant by a growing cycle. ^{q r} In the case of fruit species, additional Additional standard wording has been developed for some situations (see ASW 3).